Twelve Ways to Improve Your Estimating Accuracy (Part 3)

 You can designate the very first phase specifically for gathering and analyzing the project requirements.
 This discovery phase can be particularly important if you need to interpret detailed specifications, understand complex technologies, and/or master a new vocabulary to complete the work.

-As part of the first phase, you could offer to deliver a detailed estimate for one or more subsequent phases, and perhaps a prototype, outline, plan, or analysis that describes any future work.
-While in this discovery mode, the most realistic way to estimate the remaining development might be to actually roll up your sleeves and produce some relevant work samples.
+As part of the first phase, you could offer to deliver a detailed estimate for one or more subsequent phases, and perhaps a prototype, outline, plan, or analysis that represents or describes future work.
+While in this discovery mode, actually rolling up your sleeves and creating specific work samples might be the most realistic way to estimate the remaining development.

 Phase-based estimating can thus enable you to pursue a complex project without backing yourself into a corner.

-If your clients agree to an initial needs assessment phase — with no assumptions about the outcome — you’ll have more latitude to explore the possibilities, prepare a project plan, and develop a proposal.
-The clients also benefit because they’ll see the caliber of your work without having to commit to the entire project at the beginning.
-It’s a win-win way to mitigate risk!
+If your clients agree to an initial needs assessment phase -- with no assumptions about the outcome -- you'll have more latitude to explore the possibilities, prepare a project plan, and develop a proposal.
+The clients also benefit because they'll see the caliber of your work without having to commit to the entire project.
+It's a win-win way to mitigate risk!

 11. Develop contingency plans by prioritizing the effort from the start.